SFill/language-coach/docs/question-story.md

 * Remove <ExpandableContent isLong={isLong}> component as we gonna replace it with new tile system
-* One page(@src/frontend/chatwindow/ChatWindowPage.jsx):
+* Page component(@src/frontend/chatwindow/ChatWindowPage.jsx):

-  * Message component @src/frontend/chatwindow/ChatMessage.jsx
+  * Message component @src/frontend/chatwindow/ChatMessage.jsx that are rendered in @src/frontend/chatwindow/ChatWindow.jsx
   * An input row (simple text field + Ask button) to submit a question about the current note, in the block of buttons of @src/frontend/chatwindow/ChatMessage.jsx
   * A list of **Question Tiles** rendered below the note(create a new component @src/frontend/chatwindow/ChatTile.jsx)
+*  All logic of tile grouping and getting tiles from ChatWindow.messages must be placed in ChatWindow.jsx,
+  * Ask Question logic must be placed in  @src/frontend/chatwindow/ChatWindow.jsx, but propogate a method like sendQuestion to @src/frontend/chatwindow/ChatTile.jsx, so it was similar to edit and delete message methods in use
 * Behavior for creating tiles, loading, success, error, expand/collapse
 * Make those ChatMessage buttons as **sticky action buttons** (when scrolling, the buttons stick in view and relate to the current note)
 * Mock API integration (specify DTOs for data to display).
 Calls will be mocked locally for now. use @src/frontend/api.js to store mocks